 Why Is There Water In My Compressed Air?

-People have been living with water in their compressed air lines for so long, many look upon the problem as a necessary nuisance.
-Some operators have just accepted that their tools drip or spew hot water, or that they need to drain the water out of their air compressor receiver tank on a regular basis.
-While this may be normal to some air compressor brands, it is certainly not necessary.
+People have tolerated water in their compressed air lines for so long that many consider the problem a necessary nuisance.
+Some operators have just accepted that their tools drip or spew hot water or that they need to drain the water out of their air compressor receiver tank regularly.
+While this may be normal for some air compressor brands, it is unnecessary.

 Why Is There Water In My Air Lines?